Dendrocalamus strictus: Distribution and habitat

-It is widely found across South and Southeast Asia, particularly India, Nepal, Bangladesh, Myanmar, Pakistan and Thailand.
-It is also found in Cuba and El Salvador.
+It is native to Tropical Asia in humid areas including Pakistan, Western Himalayas, Eastern Himalayas, India, Nepal, Myanmar, Thailand, Laos, Cambodia and Vietnam.
+It is found from moist broadleaf forests to dry deciduous forests.

+Introduced areas

+They have been introduced in other Tropical places like Bangladesh, Sri Lanka, Java, Southeast Brazil, Togo, Puerto Rico, the Caribbean, Democratic Republic of the Congo, Madagascar, South China, Taiwan and other areas.

 Uses

 They are used for making house frames, rafters, tent poles, concrete reinforcement, walls, scaffolding, and fences.
 The leaves are used for thatching.

 Used by the British army in India for making lance shafts.